 Cross-price elasticity is mostly found in goods with substitutes and complements.

-When the price of a good with a close substitute, say detergent, increases, the demand for that particular detergent will likely shift to another brand of detergent.
+When the price of a good with a close substitute, say cauliflower, increases, the demand for that particular product will likely shift to another vegetable, say broccoli.
 This relationship describes positive cross-price elasticity.
 Conversely, goods of complement, say cell phones and chargers, have negative cross-price elasticity.
 In other words, an increase in the price of phones may reduce the quantity demanded of phones; consequently, the quantity demanded of phone chargers will also decline.

 Reading 14 LOS 14a: